-(Pocket-lint) - Huawei has taken a similar approach to Samsung in its flagship phone series for 2020.
-That means three models.
-You get the regular and plus-sized phones as usual, but then another super ultra model.
-For this comparison we're taking a look at the middle one: the P40 Pro, which is to Huawei's P40 series what the Galaxy S20+ is to Samsung's latest family of premium smartphones.
+(Pocket-lint) - Huawei took a similar approach to Samsung in its flagship phone series for 2020.
+That meant three models.
+There's the regular and plus-sized phones as usual, but then another super ultra model.

 - Both IP68 water/dust resistant